codewars/docs/content/languages/python/codewars-test/index.md

 ## Overview

-The test framework allowes to write named groups of tests holding other named groups of tests, containing themselves assertions.
+The test framework allows writing named groups of tests holding other named groups of tests, containing assertions.

 The basic setup for the tests follows this example: